Person sits at desk with multiple papers and calculator, doing taxes while drinking coffee.

 Business entertainment

-The events and meals you provide your employees and potential customers or vendors can also be tax-deductible.
-The amount you can claim depends on when and where you made the purchase.
-Meals purchased from restaurants in tax years 2021 and 2022 are considered 100% deductible under the Consolidated Appropriations Act of 2020.
-However, effective tax year 2023, all meal and entertainment purchase deductions will revert back to the guidelines set forth in the Tax Cuts and Jobs Act, which state:
+Meals purchased from restaurants in tax years 2021 and 2022 are considered 100% deductible under the Consolidated Appropriations Act.
+However, effective tax year 2023, all meal and entertainment purchase deductions reverted back to the guidelines set forth in the Tax Cuts and Jobs Act, which state the following:

-• Employee office parties are 100% deductible.
+- Employee office parties are 100% deductible.

-• Meals and snacks for employees at the office are 50% deductible.
+- Meals and snacks for employees at the office are 50% deductible.

-• A business dinner with a client is 50% deductible.
+- A business dinner with a client is 50% deductible.

 Travel expenses

 You can also deduct expenses for temporary work assignments of less than one year.
-If your team must travel to another state to complete a project for two weeks, you’ll be able to deduct the reasonably related expenses.
+If your team must travel to another state to complete a project for two weeks, you can deduct the reasonably related expenses.
+You can even deduct any travel expenses for conventions or conferences if they benefit the business.

 How to save on taxes as a small business owner

-• Stay organized.
+- Stay organized.
 Setting up a separate bank account or credit card for business expenses helps ensure all your information is in one place when tax season rolls around.
 You may also consider using bookkeeping software and switching to digital versions of receipts.

-• Make estimated tax payments on time.
-If your business qualifies as an S corporation, you’ll need to estimate your taxes for the year and submit portions of that estimated total quarterly.
+- Make estimated tax payments on time.
+If your business qualifies as an S corporation, you'll need to estimate your taxes for the year and pay portions of that estimated total quarterly.
 As a business owner, you need to do the same for your income tax and self-employment tax.
 These regular payments and estimations will keep tax season from being a surprise to you and your bank account.

 For more information on small business taxes, check out our guide for tax season planning.